Real-time graph neural networks on FPGAs for the Belle II electromagnetic calorimeter: Introduction

+To make real-time decisions about which events to retain, the \trg system evaluates simplified logic conditions based on the available detector data.
+These logic conditions are encoded as so-called trigger bits.
+Trigger bits are binary signals that represent whether certain criteria are met, such as energy sum thresholds, cluster counts, or track multiplicities.
+Most \trg input bits are computed on the Global Reconstruction Logic (GRL) \cite{Lai:2025gac}, as they require input from multiple subdetectors.
+These bits are then sent to the Global Decision Logic (GDL), where they are combined into \trg output bits used to issue the final \trg decision.
 The current \belletwo electromagnetic calorimeter~(ECL) \trg system is a multi-stage pipeline implemented on FPGAs, responsible for identifying energy depositions in real-time~\cite{Kim:2017uee}.
 It employs a clustering algorithm originally developed for the Belle experiment, which has proven effective under its original operating conditions.
+The current implementation is referred to as \icnetm in this work.
 However, the system was designed with fixed logic and limited resources, introducing constraints in scalability, clustering granularity, and adaptability to changing conditions.
-For instance, only a maximum of six \triggerclusters can be processed due to FPGA resource limitations, duplicated \triggerclusters hits are not filtered, two close-by photons can not be resolved, and high-energy photon cluster position resolution is rather poor.
+For instance, only a maximum of six \triggerclusters can be processed due to FPGA resource limitations, duplicated \triggerclusters hits are not filtered, two close-by photons can not be resolved, and high-energy photon cluster position resolution is limited.
 Such limitations have a disproportionately large impact on events with only a few low-energy particles.
 The increase in detector hits originating from beam-induced backgrounds further reduces the performance of the current system.
 These limitations motivate the development of a more flexible and accurate approach.

+A simplified overview of the \belletwo ECL \trg system is shown in \cref{fig:introduction:dataflow}.
+For a subsystem trigger to participate in the global trigger decision, four requirements must be met: \begin{enumerate} \item The system must exhibit deterministic latency to satisfy hard real-time deadlines. \item The critical-path latency \Circled{1} $\rightarrow$ \Circled{9} must not exceed $R_\mathrm{L} = 5.0\,\mu$s, a constraint imposed by the finite depth of the data buffers on the frontend electronics modules.
+In practice, only a small fraction of this latency is available for a subsystem trigger module.
+For the \belletwo ECL \trg system, the latency \Circled{4} of the module replacing the current \icnetm must not exceed $1.221\,\mu$s. \item The system must sustain the full input rate of the respective subdetector, which for the \belletwo ECL \trg amounts to $R_\mathrm{th} = \SI{8}{\mega\hertz}$. \item The system must operate with $100\,\%$ uptime, since any disruption halts the entire experiment for the duration of the fault. \end{enumerate}